 Figure 4: The modeling workflow continues with the data preparation part which is captured for later deployment.
 Another interactive view is used to filter out irrelevant columns quickly before the training of the models.
 Also the interactive filter is captured for deployment purposes.

 This data scientist in particular is dealing with an enormous amount of rows.
-To perform model optimization quickly he wants to subsample the data with a Row Sampling node to use only 10%.
+To perform model optimization quickly she wants to subsample the data with a Row Sampling node to use only 10%.
 The data scientist knows she will need to retrain everything afterwards with more data to get accurate results but for the time being is happy with 10%.
-After splitting the sub-sampled data in train and test she trains an XGBoost Model and a Random Forest model with Parameter Optimization on top.
+After splitting the sub-sampled data into train and test sets, she trains an XGBoost Model and a Random Forest model with Parameter Optimization on top.
 To retrain later the data scientist also captures this part with Integrated Deployment.
 After training the two models she uses yet another interactive view to see which model is better (Fig. 5).
-The chosen model is Random Forest which is automatically selected as Workflow Object port by the Component.
+The chosen model is Random Forest, which is automatically selected at the Workflow Object port by the Component.

 Figure 5: The data scientist can use an interactive view using the Binary Classification Inspector node to browse the two models performance metrics and select one model to be retrained and deployed.
-The selected model is given out as Workflow Object at the output of the Component.
+The selected model is produced as a Workflow Object at the output of the Component.

 The selected model is retrained on the entire dataset (no 10% subsampling this time) with a Workflow Executor node using the output of the previous component.
 The previous component produces a training workflow (Fig. 6).
 When executing the training workflow, the output from its Workflow Executor node is the deployment workflow (Fig. 6).
 And there you have it: a complete and automated example of continuous deployment!
 Hopefully you don’t have that overwhelmed feeling anymore.